Monotonicity Under Local Operations: Linear Entropic Formulas: The Symmetric Monotonicity Cone

-\textit{where $ 1 \leq k \leq n-1$.}\\ \textbf{Proof} We note that the coefficient multiplying $a_i$ is the number of subsets of a set of $n-1$ elements which contain $i$ elements.
+\textit{where $ 1 \leq k \leq n-1$.}\\ \textbf{Proof} We remark that the coefficient multiplying $a_i$ is the number of subsets of a set of $n-1$ elements which contain $i-1$ elements, i.e., $(i-1)$-sets.
+Recall that we use the isomorphism $\mathcal{P}_{1} (N) \cong 2^{N \setminus 1}$.
 Once symmetry is imposed, observe all versions of the equality (\ref{Eq: 4}) boil down to the equality above.
-Next, remark that the inequalities above are independent and implied by symmetric monotonicity.
+Next, note that the inequalities above are independent and implied by monotonicity plus symmetry.
 It remains to show that they are satisfied by all symmetric monotones.

-We show this via induction.
-That $a_1 \geq 0$ is immediately evident.
-Next, consider the inequalities associated with lower sets which have at most subsets of two elements.
-Then symmetry implies that $a_1 + a_2 \geq 0$, $a_1 + 2a_2 \geq 0$, ..., $a_{1} + (n-1) a_2 \geq 0$ all hold.
-However, it can be easily seen that the last inequality implies the rest.
-With this in mind, assume that the $k$th inequality above is sufficient.
-Then the ($k+1$)th inequality above, again because of symmetry, implies all inequalities associated with lower sets which contain at most subsets of $k+1$ elements.
-Hence, these conditions must be satisfied by any symmetric monotone.
+In the $l$th inequality above, denote the quantity on the left-hand side by $A_{l}$.
+We proceed via induction.
+That $ a_1 \geq 0$ is immediately evident.
+Consider the inequalities associated with lower sets of $2^{N \setminus 1}$ which have subsets which contain at most one element.
+Then symmetry implies that $a_1 + a_2 \geq 0$, $a_1 + 2a_2 \geq 0$,..., $a_{1} + (n-1) a_2 \geq 0$ all hold.
+However, it can be easily seen that the last inequality in conjunction with the non-negativity of $a_{1}$ imply the rest.
+With this in mind, assume for the inductive step that the first $k$ inequalities above imply all inequalities associated with lower sets which contain at most subsets of cardinality $k-1$.
+Given an arbitrary lower set $L$ of $ 2^{N \setminus 1}$ which contains subsets of at most $k$ elements, the associated inequality is

+where $\#_{i}$ denotes the number of subsets of cardinality $i-1$ in $L$.
+First, we note that if subsets of cardinality $k$ are excluded from $L$, we get another lower set which contains subsets of at most $k-1$ elements.
+By the inductive hypothesis, the associated inequality can be written as follows: